gada1982/CarND-MPC-Project/README.md

 ![image_screen](https://github.com/gada1982/CarND-MPC-Project/blob/master/info_for_readme/Screenshot_jpg.jpg)

+When a human is driving he or she tries to stay within the preferred lane, keeps the desired speed, and turns as smooth as possible.
+To get this job done we look ahead.
+As an example, the driver will slow down before driving into a sharp turn and will accelerate after reaching the middle of the curve.

+A car, which is using a Model Predictive Control, can imitate this behavior of taking future into account.
+By predicting different paths and choosing the best one, it can adapt it's driving behavior to different unknown situations.
+The behavior can be specified by choosing a car-specific cost-function, which defines constraints like how smooth the car should move or how far it is allowed to go off the planned path.

 ## Implementation
 ### The Model
 Through the implemented MPC, the vehicle follows the trajectory path provided by a simulator in the map coordinate system by calculating and setting predicted actuator outputs for steering and acceleration (throttle/brake).